sahana/eden/docs/en/docs/usermanual.rst

 A simple form will appear with several fields:

 Title
     The proposal title.
-It must be a sinthesis of the proposal.
+It must be a synthesis of the proposal.

 Description
     An extensive description of the proposal.
 You can link various external elements like images, websites, videos, etc.

 Latitude/Longitude
-    Right now e-cidadania has a simple geolocation sustem.
+    Right now e-cidadania has a simple geolocation system.
 If you want your proposal to be geolocated to need to put the coordinates.

 Tags